Nellaker-group/happy/README.md

 # Histology Analysis Pipeline.py (HAPPY) <img src="readme_images/HAPPYPlacenta.png" width="100" align="right" />

+v2.0 - some instability noted for v2.0, use v1.0 if trouble using.

 ## [HAPPYv2.0 UPDATE Sept 2025](#update-to-happyv2)
 HAPPY now has a new way to fetch images for nuclei and cell inferencing, and an improved graph model design for tissue inferencing.